clojuredocs/guides/articles/ecosystem/books.md

 ## Overview

-As of fall 2012, Clojure has 6 books published about it, plus one coming up about ClojureScript.
+As of December 2012, Clojure has 7 books published about it, plus one about ClojureScript.
 This guide lists them in reverse chronological order and intended to provide a very brief overview of each.
 It is by no means comprehensive and may be quite opinionated.
 The goal is to identify books that are more useful to newcomers than others and recommend books that cover recent releases of Clojure (1.3+).